vnykmshr/magickwand/README.md

 - **ImageMagick**: v7.x (with backward compatibility for v6.x)
 - **Platforms**: macOS (darwin), Linux

+## Troubleshooting

+Having issues?
+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for common problems and solutions.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.